Property Tax Protection Program

 Texas property owners should protest annually since The appraisal district can’t possibly accurately value all the properties in the county.
 They need your help to correct over-valuation.

-The appraisal review board (ARB) is meant to be an unbiased and evenhanded body that acts as an arbiter between taxpayers and the Montgomery Central Appraisal District (MCAD) when it comes to property tax appeals.
-The ARB has become more prominent in recent years in Montgomery County as more residents begin appealing their taxes.
-A record 47,867 formal appeals were heard before the ARB in 2023.
+The appraisal review board (ARB) is meant to be an unbiased and evenhanded body that acts as an arbiter between taxpayers and the Montgomery Central Appraisal District (MCAD) when it comes to property tax appeals .
+The ARB has become more prominent in recent years in the county as more residents begin appealing their taxes.
+A record 55,743 formal appeals were heard before the board in 2024.

 How Many Days did ARB Hold Hearings in Montgomery County?Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.